 Call Your Doctor

-- Wound reopens
+- A wound that reopens

 - New or unexpected symptoms

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Professional Wound Care Association https://www.apwca.org